MiguelArantes/Credit-Scoring/README.md

 ### Installing

-You may need some R packages.
+You need to have a few packages installed,

+- open R and run:
 ```
 install.packages('data.table')
 install.packages('classInt')